Are you thinking about using the services of Bankwest to send money overseas? Here’s the information you need to get started.

 - Cash, travellers’ cheques and foreign drafts.
 If you’re travelling overseas you can turn to Bankwest to meet your requirements for foreign currency.
 You have the option of placing your order online and picking it up from any Bankwest branch.
 If you’re not comfortable carrying large sums of cash, opt for travellers’ cheques or foreign drafts instead.

 - Travel insurance.
 Travel insurance can be of assistance of more ways than one.
-If you’re an existing Bankwest Gold or Platinum MasterCard credit card holder, you may qualify for free travel insurance.
+If you’re an existing Bankwest Platinum MasterCard credit card holder, you may qualify for free travel insurance.

 - Cards for using overseas.
 Bankwest does not charge any foreign transaction fee from its Platinum MasterCard credit cardholders.
 It does not charge any overseas ATM access fees when you use your Bankwest Qantas transaction or rewards transaction account linked debit MasterCard.